Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/2 Research Data Management/01_Introduction-to-Research-Data-Management.md

 ### Learning Activities

-- **Presentation** (20 mins): Define research data and introduce the importance of data collection during the research process.
+- **Presentation** (20&nbsp;mins): Define research data and introduce the importance of data collection during the research process.
-- **Discussion** (40 mins): Give the participants a case study (suggestions for where to source one provided in instructor notes) or ask them to present an example of a research project.
+- **Discussion** (40&nbsp;mins): Give the participants a case study (suggestions for where to source one provided in instructor notes) or ask them to present an example of a research project.
 Discuss in pairs what is the research data collected during different stages of the research process.

 ### Materials to Prepare